-The Polysleep is available in a medium firmness, which is considered to be a 5 out of 10 on the firmness scale.
+The Polysleep is available in a medium firm feel, which is considered to be a 6 out of 10 on the firmness scale.
 The memory foam comfort layer conforms closely, hugging the body for ample pressure point relief.
 This cradling effect reduces tension and cushions the joints.
 This is ideal for side sleepers.
 Most sleepers will find they sink into the comfort layer of the mattress, but the high-density transition layer prevents them from sinking in too deeply.

 The cover of the Polysleep mattress is composed of polyviscose, polyester, and spandex.
 It includes a liquid repellent treatment to minimize any spills or stains.
 Additionally, the cover can be removed and machine washed.
 The breathable mesh sides of the cover increase airflow throughout the mattress and help dissipate heat.

 The comfort layer is antimicrobial memory foam polyfoam.
 This layer contours closely, but returns to its original shape quickly when pressure is removed.
 This helps sleepers change positions without feeling too restricted.
 The polyfoam comfort layer is aerated for temperature regulation.
 It also has an open-cell structure that helps dissipate heat.
 The antimicrobial foam resists dust and bacteria.

 Beneath the comfort layer is transition polyfoam.
 This high-density foam layer provides support and helps keep the spine aligned.